neoluizz/HMJLS_Instances/README.md

 Prob: Transition probability matrix for the Markov chain.

-init_distrib: Initial mode distribution (e.g., [1 0 0 0] indicates the system starts in mode 1).
+init_distrib: Initial mode distribution (uniformly distributed).

 <br><br>
 The dimensions of each matrix are detailed in the article.